Insulin in Bodybuilding

 The dangers of insulin use – lethal dose

 Insulin earned a “bad” reputation due to the likelihood of such a side effect as hypoglycemia.
 A warning message about this is found in almost every forum.
-Many such reviews suggest that hypoglycemia can develop even with a small overdose and lead to death.
+Many reviews suggest that hypoglycemia can develop even with a small overdose and lead to death.
 It has been scientifically and practically proven that the minimum lethal dosage is a quantity of 100 units or a full syringe.

 There are cases when people survived even after a dosage of 3,000 units of insulin.
 If the person is completely alone, then an obscure consciousness may interfere with calling an ambulance.
-Coma develops either within a few minutes or several hours.
+A coma develops either within a few minutes or several hours.
 The timely entry of glucose into the blood helps to avoid a fatal outcome, and, therefore, the risk of death is much less than it is mistakenly assumed.

 What type of insulin is taken in bodybuilding?

 In bodybuilding, it is customary to use insulin of short and ultrashort duration of action.
 The first is a hormone that, after administration under the skin, begins to act after half an hour.
 Its intake should be 30-40 minutes before a meal.
 The peak of exposure to the body occurs after 2 hours.
 It is completely removed after 5 or 6 hours.
 Drugs with short actions of insulin such as Actrapid NM and Humulin Regular should be preferred.